Attorney Collins Hickman

 Professional Experience

-Collins Hickman’s commercial litigation practice centers around banking and commercial lending law and contract disputes.
-He also regularly provides contract drafting and review services for a variety of businesses.
+Collins Hickman’s commercial litigation practice centers around banking law, contract disputes, and trust litigation.
+He also regularly provides contract drafting and review services for a variety of clients.
 His more recent experiences include:

-• Representing banks in complex commercial and residential foreclosures.
+• Representing banks in a variety of complex commercial litigation.

-• Advising banks in connection with loan documentation for multi-million-dollar loans.
+• Advising financial institutions in connection with multi-million dollar loan documentation.

 • Advising banks regarding general banking practices and preparing answers to writs of garnishment, responses to subpoenas, and objections to improper levies on their behalf.